Last updated: May 29, 2026

 What Florida Area Agencies on Aging do

 Area Agencies on Aging, often called AAAs, do not pay every bill or provide every service themselves.
 Their main job is to help older adults find the right local door.
-Florida’s Department of Elder Affairs says the 11 AAAs operate as Aging and Disability Resource Centers, which means they give information, referral, screening, and access help across the state.
-The state resource directory also lists many aging, health, caregiver, transportation, veterans, and long-term care contacts in one place.
+Florida’s Department of Elder Affairs says the 11 AAAs operate as Aging and Disability Resource Centers.
+That means they help with information, referral, screening, and access to state, federal, and local services.
+The state resource directory can also help you find aging, disability, caregiver, transportation, veterans, and long-term care contacts.

 A Florida AAA may help you with: